 Soundproofing a wall is a major endeavor, and not one to be taken lightly.
 There are just SO many materials that could be used, and for a person with little knowledge about soundproofing, it’s really important to compare the main options, i.e : Which one out of drywall, plywood, MDF(Medium Density Fiberboard) or OSB (Oriented Strand Board) is more soundproof?

-The short answer is that drywall is the most preferred for constructing a soundproof wall.
+The short answer is that drywall will make your wall more soundproof than the other materials.
 This is because it has more mass, which is one the key factors for any sound proofing material.
 OSB And MDF give comparable results but have their own drawbacks.
 Plywood should be at the bottom of your list of options because sound travels really fast through wood.

 That was just the short answer though- here are some more things you’ll need to know about these materials: